ARMmbed/mbed-os-5-docs/docs/tutorials/how_to_document.md

 ### New file from documentation example

-Another notable feature of the API documentation in the mbed Online Compiler is the ability to create new files from documentation examples, making it easier to try them.
-The mbed Compiler prompts for file name and may suggest ``main.cpp`` if that file doesn't already exist in the program root:
+Another notable feature of the API documentation in the Mbed Online Compiler is the ability to create new files from documentation examples, making it easier to try them.
+The Mbed Compiler prompts for file name and may suggest ``main.cpp`` if that file doesn't already exist in the program root:

 ### How to add documentation to your own programs and libraries